PeteMichaud/DayTripperUI/README.md

 After opening the program:

   1. Click Load Elevation Map
-  2. (Optional) Click to Load any or all of Passability, Water, or Road map.
+  2. (Optional) Click to Load any or all of Passibility, Water, or Road map.
 	* Note: These maps must all be the same size as the elevation map.
 	* None of these are required
   3. Click Initialize Loaded Map